ashtonesawyer/netsec/hw5/hw5.md

 ```

 ## Getting seeds
+Because the packets to dnsmasq were MDNS packets, I also got some normal DNS packets that were sent to my
+default server.

 ```
+ > sudo tcpdump -w dns.pcap
+tcpdump: listening on eth0, link-type EN10MB (Ethernet), capture size 262144 bytes

+ > dig google.com
+ > dig google.com NS

- > sudo tcpdump -w dns.pcap -i lo
+ > sudo tcpdump -w dns1.pcap -i lo
 tcpdump: listening on lo, link-type EN10MB (Ethernet), capture size 262144 bytes

- > dig @127.0.0.1 -p 5353 google.com
- > dig @127.0.0.1 -p 5353 google.com NS
  > dig @127.0.0.1 -p 5353 test.com
  > dig @127.0.0.1 -p 5353 -x 142.251.211.238

 ```

-I openned `dns.pcap` in Wireshark and exported the requests from each UDP stream into its own file,
+I opened `dns.pcap` and `dns1.pcap` in Wireshark and exported the requests from each UDP stream into its own file,
 then put them all together with `cat dns*.raw > dns.raw`.

 ```